automated-assessment/nexus_monorepo/README.md

 - Initialise: `docker-compose run nexus init` (only needed first time, when schema has changed, or when javascript component have been added or modified)
 - Run: `docker-compose up`

+This brings up the nexus server fully ready to run.
+The rabbitmq console can be found at `http://<hostname>:8081` using the user name and password as defined above.

 ## References
 - https://docs.docker.com/compose/overview/
 - https://git-scm.com/book/en/v2/Git-Tools-Submodules